NunoAndrezo/so_long/README.md

 ✅ Recommended `.ber` tests:

-- ✅ Valid square/rectangular map
+- Valid rectangular map
-- ✅ Map with unreachable exit
+- Map with unreachable exit
-- ✅ No collectibles
+- No collectibles
-- ✅ More than one player
+- Multiple players
-- ✅ Exit without surrounding walls
+- Exit not surrounded by walls
-- ✅ Extra newlines or empty lines
+- Extra newlines or empty lines
-- ✅ Long corridors and dead ends
+- Long corridors and dead ends
-- ✅ Maps that try to trick flood fill
+- Trick maps for flood fill

-Use `valgrind` to check for memory leaks:
+Check for memory leaks with Valgrind:

 ```bash
 valgrind ./so_long maps/test.ber